 With the pandemic, Christmas 2020 is going to be pretty weird, but at last, we can bring a bit of extra joy to our furry best friends.
 The “Raise The Woof” creators call their song reggae designed to wag tails, also known as “waggae.”
 The song was recorded at Abbey Road, yes the Abbey Road you are familiar with from The Beatles albums.

 Tails.com research the way our dogs interact with various sounds to develop the song.
-It led to them work with dogs and animal behaviorists to design the holiday song which is likely a bit different from anything you might have heard before.
+It led to them working with dogs and animal behaviorists to design the holiday song which is likely a bit different from anything you might have heard before.

 “Raise the Woof” mixes together words that dogs are likely to have some association with such as: “walkies,” “good boy,” “sit,” “good girl,” and “squirrel.”
 The majority of the song in between these words and phrases are sounds designed to elicit a response from canine listeners including doorbells, whistles, squeaky toys, and the sounds of other dogs barking.